nikhilsbhat/helm-drift/README.md

 ```bash
 helm drift [command] [flags]
 ```
-Make sure appropriate command is used for the actions, to check the available commands and flags use `helm drift --help`
+Make sure the appropriate command is used for the actions.
+To check the available commands and flags, use `helm drift --help`

 ```bash
 Identifies drifts (mostly due to in place edits) in the kubernetes workloads provisioned via helm charts.